quiltdata/quilt/docs/advanced-features/athena.md

 7. Check "I acknowledge that AWS CloudFormation might create IAM resources with custom names"
 5. Click "Update stack" to save changes

-### C. Add this Policy to Quilt
+### C. Add this Policy to Quilt and relevant Roles

-Next, login to Quilt to add this Policy and attach it to those Roles:
+It is strongly recomended that you use the Quilt UI to create Roles that explicitly control which buckets your users can access.
+If you have done that, you can import the new Policy and attach it to those Roles.

 1. Login to your Quilt instance at, e.g. https://quilt.mycompany.com
 2. Click on "Admin Settings" in the upper right, under your Profile name